agee11/Cinematch/README.md

 # Cinematch

-Please navigate inside the backend or frontend directories for more details on the project
+Please navigate inside the Backend or Frontend directories for more details on that side of the project